Vibe coding leaves me with a very sour taste

 First of all, would Claude Code be better than Grok 4 at writing C code, and/or better than Gemini 1.5 Flash and GPT-5 at reviewing C code and Makefiles?

-Secondly, the later iterations of “The Process” described in yesterday’s post included feeding Grok, Gemini and GPT the errors of the automated build-and-test attempts on GitHub Actions, so that I could get the C source to compile on macOS and Windows.
+Secondly, the later iterations of “The Process” described in yesterday’s post included feeding Grok, Gemini and GPT the errors of the automated build-and-test attempts on GitHub Actions, so that I could get the C source to compile on macOS and Windows too, besides on Debian.
 How would Claude Code have helped with that?
 In that case a human (me) in the loop was necessary to shovel errors from the build logs to the LLMs and have them generate recommendations that I then shoveled back to Grok 3 for code fixes.
-Most those fixes actually made things worse, until they didn’t.
+Most of those “fixes” actually made things worse, until they didn’t.

 I could/should have used better LLMs

 Yeah, it’s true.
 I pay for SuperGrok, but given how slow Grok 4 used to be right after it launched, I had set Grok 3 as the default model.
-I also didn’t want to exhaust the free (daily?) allotment of Gemini 2.5 Pro tokens for that exercise.
-And I ran out of free GPT-5 tokens shortly after I reached the state of v0.4.0 that compiled cleanly across the target OSs and Elixir/Erlang version combinations.
+I also didn’t want to exhaust the (daily?) free allotment of Gemini 2.5 Pro tokens for that exercise.
+Plus, I ran out of free GPT-5 tokens shortly after I reached the state of v0.4.0 that compiled cleanly (memory leaks included) across the target OSs and Elixir/Erlang version combinations.

 C and LLMs are a bad match